-The residence choice menu allows students to filter the residence list in many ways.
+The residence choice menu allows students to filter or sort the residence list in many ways.
 Students can filter by location, room type, specific residence, housing type, rate, or any combination of those items.
 Students add residences to their lists by clicking on the ‘Add’ button next to the residence type.

 Students’ choices are listed in the “My Choices” window.
 These choices can be reordered by changing the choice number to the left of the choice or by clicking and dragging the choice to another position on the list.
 Choices can be removed by clicking “Remove.”

 When listing residence choices, students have the option of listing “any” choices such as “Any BOB” or “Any Branner.”
-The Draw computer program looks at a student’s choices one at a time.
+The Draw program looks at a student’s choices one at a time.
 When it comes to an “any” choice, the program determines whether or not the student has an application number low enough to get into the house.
-If she does, the computer assigns that student the last available space in the house because the student is willing to accept “any” assignment in the house.
+If they do, the program assigns that student the last available space in the house because the student is willing to accept “any” assignment in the house.

 This means a student with application number 1, the best possible number, who lists “Any BOB” and then “BOB Premier” will most likely not be assigned a premier room.
 They will be assigned the last space in the house because they are willing to accept “any” space.
 Likewise, if the student with application number 1 was to list “Any Branner” and then “Branner Single” they could end up in a Branner Triple.
 They will be assigned the last space in the house because they are willing to accept “any” assignment.